 Will we see a pair of LG AR Glasses in 2021?
 It’s the latest in a series of augmented and virtual reality devices rumored to show up by next year.
 We’re weathering a global pandemic and endless questions on when education, business, and the arts finally reopen.
 But the tech developments that will push us into the future keep coming – even if we still can’t ensure access to a decent laptop and broadband for everyone today.

-Apple is ready to begin testing its own AR Glasses, Facebook may deliver an Oculus Quest 2 this fall, and Samsung showed off a pair of AR Glasses at CES back in January (you remember those days, back when we met F2F for conferences).
+Apple may be ready to test its AR Glasses, Facebook may deliver an Oculus Quest 2 this fall, and Samsung showed off a pair of AR Glasses at CES back in January (you remember those days, back when we met F2F for conferences).

 The LG AR Glasses